Tag Archives: volunteers

 Pre-con volunteering starts in September for those members taking lead roles, then gets busy in earnest in January, when it reaches several hours per week for most roles.
 In May as WisCon approaches, some roles have a little more time required.
 Some roles have tasks at WisCon, and others don’t.
 We all have a wrap-up meeting in June, and for the rest of the summer organizing obligations tend to be light.

-You can express interest in volunteering to plan and organize WisCon 2023 via the volunteer form.
+You can express interest in volunteering to plan and organize the next WisCon by reaching out to personnel@sf3.org

 At-Con Volunteers